kirby-deprecated-plugins/kirby-html-minifier/readme.md

 ## Options

-To prevent collisions with other plugins, you need to setup the hook yourself, but it's super simple.
+To prevent collisions with other plugins, you need to setup the hook yourself in the config file.

 ```php
 return [